lowRISC/opentitan/doc/contributing/dv/sec_cm_dv_framework/README.md

----
-title: "Security Countermeasure Verification Framework"
+# Security Countermeasure Verification Framework
----

 ## Purpose
 In a security chip, there are many hardening security countermeasures implemented in security blocks.